Distance From Vancouver

 turns.
 And then, when you get to this intersection, take the left turn

-9. Soon you would see what appears to be two bridges
+9. Soon, you would see what appears to be

-10. Then, you reach another split, and this time there
+10. Then, there is another split, and this time there

 is a good sign (seen attached to a tree in the middle of the photo)

 there, so take the path to the right.